lwiest/Atari6502Assembler/readme.md

 Indirect indexed    | `(`\<argument\>`),Y`                  | `LDA ($80),Y`
 Relavtive           | \<argument\>                          | `BNE $03`

-Instructions often work with only a subset of operands.

 **\<argument\>** 	- An argument is one of the following:

 Argument             | Examples     | Description